I-DoNt-LiKe-Micro-Soft/Doom-Virus/README.md

 3) Sensitive file enumeration and exfiltration.
 4) Dll injection.
 5) Crypto-mining functionalities if requested.
-6) A linux version.
-7) Virtual machine detection
+6) Virtual machine detection
-8) I want my script to be able to spread over local area network.
+7) I want my script to be able to spread over local area network.
-9) Im struggling to make the exe delete itself, i had it working at one point.
+8) Im struggling to make the exe delete itself, i had it working at one point.
-10) Remote Access Tool.
+9) Remote Access Tool/Undetected reverse shell
-11) I want to implement capabilities to spread over ssh.
+10) I want to implement capabilities to spread over ssh.
-12) Windows 11 Compatibility.
+11) Windows 11 Compatibility.
 -----------------
 |Making it a windows excecutable|
 1) To make an exe you must use auto-py-to-exe https://pypi.org/project/auto-py-to-exe/